For dogs to compensate for poor digestion

 - Amount per day

 ProCare Croque Veterinary Diet GASTRO-INTESTINAL Low fat can be fed dry.
 Preparation is not necessary.
 Always ensure your dog has access to clean drinking water at room temperature.
 Divide the daily ration over at least two meals a day.
 Other supplementary feeding is not recommended.

 |Body weight (kg)||Recommended amount (grams/day)||Recommended amount (grams/day))||Recommended amount (grams/day)|

-To properly transition your dog to the new diet food, we recommend the following: It would be preferable if you could get your dog used to the new diet in one go.
-If your dog needs more time to get used to the new diet, mix increasing amounts of the new food with the old food over a period of seven days until you have entirely switched to the new diet.
-Warning: Check your dog’s stool regularly, especially when your dog already has a sensitive gastrointestinal tract.
+To properly transition your dog to the new dietetic food, we recommend the following: It would be preferable if you could get your dog used to the new food in one go.
+If your dog needs more time to get used to the new food, mix increasing amounts of the new food with the old food over a period of seven days until you have entirely switched to the new food.
+Warning: Check your dog’s stool regularly.
+Especially when your dog already has a sensitive gastrointestinal tract.

-• Do not feed extras in addition to the new diet.
+• Do not feed extras in addition to the new food.
 Part of the daily diet can also be given as treats.

 • Preferably divide the daily ration over several small meals (at least three a day).
 The amount of nutrients given to your dog will then be spread out over the day.

 • Feed your dog separately to prevent any other pets from stealing your dog’s food.